 - Track version history for the full lifecycle of data

 - Bookmark and manage data

 - Access data through application experiences

 Data on the network is protected by cellular-level access controls, data-driven entitlements, and superior data governance.
-This means that users can only view, edit, or operationalize data that has been granted access to from the data owner (Image 1).
+This means that users can only view, edit, or manipulate data that has been granted access to from the data owner (Image 1).

 Image 1: Cellular level access

-All data is automatically version-controlled and can easily be reverted to previous states with the proper permissions.
+All data is automatically version-controlled and can be reverted to previous states with the proper permissions.
 On all data tables, you can see changes made by users, systems, or external applications through Data Synchronization or by using a Collaboration Log (Image 2).

 Image 2: Collaboration Log

-Users can easily access and run saved queries that are available to them through the Data Marketplace.
+Users can access and run saved queries that are available to them through the Data Marketplace.
 All queries respect Universal Access Controls meaning you will only see the data that you have access to (Image 3).

 Image 3: Executing a Saved Query